ThrosturX/naev-multiplayer/README.md

 By default, the server tries to use port 6789, which is not ephemeral.
 You can change the code to use another port, or 0 if you wish to host a server but cannot do any port forwarding.

-In the case of port 0, you will need to find out what ephemeral port was selected automatically with a tool of your choice.
 You will probably have to forward the server port in your router setting (reminder: the default is 6789).

+In the case of port 0, you will need to find out what ephemeral port was selected automatically with a tool of your choice, but you should be able to host a server without port forwarding.

 ## Starting a server